Sturt Highway: South Australia

-None of the Sturt Highway was originally constructed as dual-carriageway, however work commenced in January 2007 to upgrade the highway to two lanes each way dual carriageway between the Gawler Bypass and Greenock in the Barossa Valley.
+None of the Sturt Highway was originally constructed as dual-carriageway.
+Work began in January 2007 to upgrade the highway to a four-lane, dual-carriageway road between Gawler Bypass and Greenock in the Barossa Valley.
 The project was completed in 2010 with budget savings directed towards further Sturt Highway improvements.

-Northern Expressway was built at the south-western end of the Sturt Highway, as part of an AusLink/Government of South Australia project to build a new freeway-standard road as part of the North–South Corridor project, providing better access for road transport to Port Adelaide and the industrial areas west and northwest of the city.
+Northern Expressway was built at the south-western end of Sturt Highway, as part of an AusLink/Government of South Australia project to build a new freeway-standard road, as part of the North–South Corridor project, providing better access for road transport to Port Adelaide and the industrial areas west and northwest of Adelaide.

 Other projects in South Australia include a number of overtaking lanes added in the 2000s and 2010s to help make it safer with the high volume of traffic.
 Major 'S'-bend curves near Waikerie were realigned, and further upgrades to the road were performed up to 2012.

 Significant route changes

-The original route of the Sturt Highway in the Riverland passing through Berri and Glossop was bypassed to pass through Monash in 1995; the former alignment is now known as the Old Sturt Highway, route B201.
-The original route also passed through the middle of the Barossa Valley along what is now the Barossa Valley Way.
-This first changed to a route passing to the north of Nuriootpa around to the north and west of Gawler on the Gawler Bypass and Main North Road to Gepps Cross.
+The original route of Sturt Highway in the Riverland passing through Berri and Glossop was bypassed to pass through Monash in 1995.
+The former alignment is now known as the Old Sturt Highway, route B201.
+The original route passed through the middle of the Barossa Valley, along what is now the Barossa Valley Way.
+This first changed to a route passing to the north of Nuriootpa, around to the north and west of Gawler on the Gawler Bypass and Main North Road to Gepps Cross.
 It later changed to use the Northern Expressway instead.
 The more recent road duplication led to it bypassing Daveyston and Shea-Oak Log instead of passing through these small towns.

 When the Northern Expressway and Northern Connector were assigned as route M2, route A20 reverted to following Main North Road south to Gepps Cross.

 Truro bypass

-A new alignment is proposed to be built to the north of the town of Truro to remove the highway traffic from the main street of the town.
+A new alignment is proposed to be built to the north of the town of Truro, to remove the highway traffic from the main street of the town.
 The bypass is proposed to be funded by the Australian government for $161.6 million and state government $40.4 million.
 Construction is expected to start late in 2022 and be completed by the end of 2026.
-The project will also adjust the alignment to reduce the steep hill between the Murray Flats and Truro.
+The project will adjust the alignment to reduce the steep hill between the Murray Flats and Truro.
 It will be built to a standard suitable for triple road trains.

 Victoria

-There is also the proposed Mildura Truck Bypass, to be funded by Auslink 2.
+There is a proposed Mildura Truck Bypass, to be funded by Auslink 2.